9. Challenger Operator Manual

 # systemctl start challenger-httpd.service

 Before clients can use Challenger, they must be explicitly configured.
 Each client is identified via its OAuth 2.0 REDIRECT URI.
-Thus, a client must have exactly one REDIRECT URI
+Thus, a client must have exactly one REDIRECT URI.
+Challenger also does not allow multiple clients sharing the same REDIRECT URI.

 Note